This is an excerpt from Bump: How To Make, Grow and Birth A Baby

 - Publisher: Myriad Editions; First edition (17 April 2014)

 - Language: English

 - Product Dimensions: 21.2 x 2.1 x 21 cm

 “I first bought this book thinking that it would be a book for kids about birthing a baby.
 To my surprise the book was massive, a book for ME – page after page of well thought out information paired with wit, a great sense of humour, and perfect little doses of feminism dropped in.

-This book is for all women, for women before considering pregnancy, for women that are newly pregnant, for women that are interested in pregnancy and birth.
+This book is for all people who can become pregnant, before considering pregnancy, for people that are newly pregnant, for people that are interested in pregnancy and birth.
 I would probably suggest the age range from 15 onwards?
-Possibly sooner, the focus on pregnancy might not be on the radar, but the invaluable beginning of the book – from fertility tracking to simple, clear, and hilarious information of how reproduction works.
-An empowering tool for young women and their male partners to have.
+Possibly sooner, the focus on pregnancy might not be on the radar, but the invaluable beginning of the book – from fertility tracking, to simple, clear, and hilarious information of how reproduction works – will be useful for all ages.
+An empowering tool for young women and their partners to have.

 I laughed out loud, I shared quick snip bits with friends, and I read the birth story together with my 3 year old.

 The illustrations are beautiful, raw, and effortlessly conscious of all peoples, races, sexualities, and families.”
 Amazon Review